simeononsecurity/simeononsecurity.ch/content/other/wingbits-mining-guide-hardware-setup-optimization/index.en.md

 **Conclusion:**

 pingfail provides a simple yet effective solution for maintaining a stable internet connection for ADS-B setups.
 By automatically rebooting the computer in the event of extended internet unavailability, users can ensure continuous data reception and minimize downtime.

 ______

+## About Flight Tracking

+For those interested, **Flight Tracking** involves the use of small computers, typically a Raspberry Pi, connected to a **software-defined radio (SDR)** USB stick operating at **1090 MHz**.
+This setup, known as a feeder or ADS-B receiver, captures aircraft positions transmitted on 1090 MHz, primarily through Automatic Dependent Surveillance–Broadcast (ADS-B).
+The essential components for building such a device are detailed below.

+{{< figure src="ADS-B_graphic.jpg" alt="Simplified ADS-B Network Example" caption="Simplified ADS-B Network Example - southwestantennas.com" link="https://www.southwestantennas.com/articles/introduction-to-ads-b-technology" >}}

+### Unique Identifiers and Aircraft History

+Each aircraft transmitting its position on 1090 MHz is assigned a unique hexadecimal identifier, such as ABA7D9.
+This identifier remains constant, allowing users to track the historical data for a specific airframe.
+For example, the US-registered aircraft N850FD corresponds to the hex ID ABA7D9.
+The [aircraft history](https://tar1090.adsbexchange.com/?icao=aba7d9) for N850FD includes details such as its current callsign (e.g., FDX5235), which may be associated with a city pair for certain airlines.

+### Detailed Aircraft Information

+By selecting an aircraft on the [ADS-B Exchange map](https://tar1090.adsbexchange.com/), users can access detailed information on the left side of the page.
+Tooltips are available to explain various displayed elements.
+Additionally, users can explore the aircraft's history by clicking on the history tab, revealing a colored line indicating its flight path.
+Timestamps, speed in knots, altitude in feet, and other details are displayed, providing a comprehensive overview of the aircraft's journey.

+##### Data Contribution and Real-Time Display

+All the data presented on the ADS-B Exchange website is sourced from volunteers who have set up receivers, contributing real-time data.
+This data is collected and displayed on the online map, offering a collaborative and dynamic representation of aircraft movements globally.

+##### ADS-B Aircraft Categories

+{{< figure src="aircraft_types_illustration.png" alt="A vibrant cartoon illustration showcasing diverse aircraft types in flight." caption="Soar to New Heights with Varied Aircraft Types!" >}}

+Flight tracking systems categorize ADS-B (Automatic Dependent Surveillance–Broadcast) equipped aircraft based on specific characteristics.
+These categories provide insights into the type and size of the aircraft, aiding in the identification and classification of air traffic.
+Here are the [defined ADS-B aircraft categories](https://mode-s.org/decode/content/ads-b/2-identification.html):

+- **A-**: Unspecified powered aircraft
+- **A1**: Light (< 15,500 lbs.)
+- **A2**: Small (15,500 to 75,000 lbs.)
+- **A3**: Large (75,000 to 300,000 lbs.)
+- **A4**: High Vortex Large (e.g., B-757)
+- **A5**: Heavy (> 300,000 lbs.)
+- **A6**: High Performance (> 5g acceleration and > 400kts)
+- **A7**: Rotorcraft
+- **B-**: Unspecified unpowered aircraft, UAV, or spacecraft
+- **B1**: Glider/sailplane
+- **B2**: Lighter-than-Air
+- **B3**: Parachutist/Skydiver
+- **B4**: Ultralight/hang-glider/paraglider
+- **B5**: Reserved
+- **B6**: Unmanned Aerial Vehicle (UAV)
+- **B7**: Space/Trans-atmospheric vehicle
+- **C-**: Unspecified ground installation or vehicle
+- **C1**: Surface Vehicle - Emergency Vehicle
+- **C2**: Surface Vehicle - Service Vehicle
+- **C3**: Fixed Ground or Tethered Obstruction

+______